MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AntiPhishPolicy.md

 Accept wildcard characters: False
 ```

-### -EnableAntispoofEnforcement
+### -EnableSpoofIntelligence
 This setting is part of spoof protection.

-The EnableAntispoofEnforcement parameter specifies whether to enable or disable antispoofing protection for the policy.
+The EnableSpoofIntelligence parameter specifies whether to enable or disable antispoofing protection for the policy.
 Valid values are:

 - $true: Antispoofing is enabled for the policy.
 This is the default and recommended value.
 You specify the spoofed senders to allow or block using the Set-PhishFilterPolicy cmdlet.
 - $false: Antispoofing is disabled for the policy.
 We only recommend this value if you have a domain that's protected by another email filtering service.